awsdocs/aws-parallelcluster-user-guide/doc_source/moving-from-v2-to-v3.md

 ## Custom Bootstrap Actions<a name="custom_bootstrap_actions"></a>

 AWS ParallelCluster 3 allows you to specify different custom bootstrap actions scripts for the head node and compute nodes using `OnNodeStart` \(`pre_install` in AWS ParallelCluster version 2\) and `OnNodeConfigured` \(`post_install` in AWS ParallelCluster version 2\) parameters in the [`HeadNode`](HeadNode-v3.md) and [`Scheduling/SlurmQueues`](Scheduling-v3.md) sections\.
 Please refer to [Custom Bootstrap Actions](custom-bootstrap-actions-v3.md) for more information\.

  Custom bootstrap actions scripts developed for AWS ParallelCluster 2 need to be adapted to be used in AWS ParallelCluster 3:
-+  using `/etc/parallelcluster/cfnconfig` and `cfn_node_type` to differentiate between head and compute nodes is not recommended\.
++ Using `/etc/parallelcluster/cfnconfig` and `cfn_node_type` to differentiate between head and compute nodes is not recommended\.
 Instead, we recommend to specify two different scripts in the `HeadNode` and `Scheduling/SlurmQueues sections`\.
-+  if you prefer to continue loading `/etc/parallelcluster/cfnconfig` for use in your bootstrap actions script, note the value of `cfn_node_type` has been changed from “MasterServer” to “HeadNode” \(see: [Inclusive language](#inclusive_language)\)\.
++ If you prefer to continue loading `/etc/parallelcluster/cfnconfig` for use in your bootstrap actions script, note the value of `cfn_node_type` has been changed from "MasterServer" to "HeadNode" \(see: [Inclusive language](#inclusive_language)\)\.
-+  on AWS ParallelCluster 2 the first input argument to bootstrap action scripts was the S3 URL to the script and was reserved\.
++ On AWS ParallelCluster 2 the first input argument to bootstrap action scripts was the S3 URL to the script and was reserved\.
 In AWS ParallelCluster 3, only the arguments configured in the configuration are passed to the scripts\.

 **Warning**
 Using internal variables provided through the `/etc/parallelcluster/cfnconfig` file is not officially supported\.
 This file may be removed as part of a future release\.